marcomacro/MPC-II/Readme.md

 - varying width/height measures

-- option, to change the used prices for each marterial
+- option, to configure the used prices for each marterial

-- maybe the possibility to add new typs of material
+- maybe the possibility to add new types of material

 Calculation is as easy as `width * height * price`.

-Prices could basically be hold in a simple file, however later there could maybe come some database support
+Prices could basically be hold in a simple file, however later there maybe could come some database support.

 ## Not wanted